pc21bluesky/My_Jiffy_Stories/README.md

 # My_Jiffy_Stories
-Narratives with a healthy does of sarcasm
+Narratives with a healthy dose of sarcasm